Theological Seminary of St. Peter of Cetinje: Seminary of Cetinje

 Emperor of all the Russias Alexander II Nikolayevich Romanov met with Prince Nikola Petrovic Njegos in St. Petersburg in 1868.
 In their talks, it was agreed that the Russian imperial court would help the work of the new seminary on an annual level with 8,000 rubles, as well as the opening of the Girls' Institute next to the seminary with 5,500 rubles.
 The task of the Girls' Institute was to educate girls, who would later marry theologians.

-The Constitution and the curriculum were written by Archpriest Mikhail Rajevski (serving at the Russian Embassy in Vienna) and Master Milan Kostić, who was educated at the Theological Academy in Kiev.
+The Constitution and the curriculum were written by Archpriest Mikhail Rajevski (serving at the Russian Embassy in Vienna) and Master Milan Kostić, who was educated at the Theological Academy in Kyiv.
 Together they prepared the first textbooks.
 The Holy Synod of the Russian Orthodox Church then gave confirmation and blessing of the work plan, so the seminary solemnly began its work 18 September 1869 in Billiards.
 For the first rector of the Cetinje seminary, Prince Nikola appointed Milan Kostić, who was subordinate to Metropolitan of Montenegro-Brdo to Hilarion II as the supreme manager.

 At first, the seminary was three years old and accepted ten students each, who lived in a boarding school.
 From 1873. year, the seminary was moved to Ostrog Monastery, and 1875 It temporarily suspended its work due to the outbreak of the Herzegovinian Uprising and the forthcoming Montenegrin-Turkish War.
 A nine-year work stoppage followed.